srvk/DiViMe/README.md

 # References

+Our work builds directly on that of others.
+The main references for tools currently included and/or data currently used to perform tests are:

+- A. Ziaei, A. Sangwan, J.H.L.
+Hansen, "Effective word count estimation for long duration daily naturalistic audio recordings," Speech Communication, vol. 84, pp. 15-23, Nov.
+2016.
+- F. Eyben, F. Weninger, F. Gross, and B. Schuller, “Recent developments in opensmile, the munich open-source multimedia feature extractor,” in Proceedings of the 21st ACM international conference on Multimedia.
+ACM, 2013, pp. 835–838.
-WCE: Räsänen, O., Seshadri, S., & Casillas, M. (2018, June).
+- Räsänen, O., Seshadri, S., & Casillas, M. (2018, June).
 Comparison of Syllabification Algorithms and Training Strategies for Robust Word Count Estimation across Different Languages and Recording Conditions.
 In Interspeech 2018.